mattmcspirit/azurestack/deployment/multinode/README.md

 **skipMySQL** | **Do not** install the MySQL Resource Provider, Hosting Server and SKU/Quotas.
 **skipMSSQL** | **Do not** install the Microsoft SQL Server Resource Provider, Hosting Server and SKU/Quotas.
 **skipAppService** | **Do not** install the App Service pre-requisites and App Service Resource Provider.
+**azureEnvironment** | If you wish to authenticate/register to an alternative cloud, such as AzureUSGovernment, AzureGermanCloud etc, use **-azureEnvironment** and the name of the cloud.
+This name can be retrieved using Get-AzureRmEnvironment.

 Usage Examples:
 -------------